In This Article

 Cut Unnecessary Expenses

-You probably already know that daily lattes at the fancy coffee shop are off your to-do list as a single stay-at-home mom.
-There are plenty of other ways to lower your bills you can slash as well as cut some of those unnecessary costs that are eating through your income.
+You probably already know that daily lattes at the fancy coffee shop are off your to-do list as a single, stay-at-home mom.
+There are plenty of other ways to lower your bills as well as cut some of those unnecessary costs that are eating through your income.

 Look for Income Opportunities

-Being a single stay-at-home mom may not necessarily mean you don't find ways to make money.
+Being a single, stay-at-home mom naturally doesn't mean not working.
 In fact, being a single stay-at-home mom presents you with unique opportunities to earn money while still staying home with your children.

 Look for flexible opportunities that let you take charge of your family's income.
-From part-time jobs perfectly suited for stay-at-home moms to work-at-home positions, there are so many options out there.
+From part-time jobs perfectly suited for stay-at-home moms to full-time work-at-home positions, there are so many options out there.
 So many jobs involve working on the computer, so they can just as well be done at home as in an office.
-There are also online opportunities that can give you the income you need to stay home and earn what your family needs to survive and thrive.
+There are also online opportunities that can give you the income you need to stay home.

 Lean on Your Support Network

-Just as stay-at-home moms with a spouse need a support network, the single stay-at-home mom does too.
-Staying home isn't just about controlling your income and expenses.
-There's more to the stay-at-home life than that.
+Just as stay-at-home moms with a spouse need a support network, single, stay-at-home moms do, too.

-You will need to have a strong support network in place, from mom friends to family members.
-They will help you with everything—moral support, girls' nights, giving you a night off so you can indulge in some me-time because you will need a regular break.
-Everything will fall on you most of the time so your support network is vital to not only helping you get through each day but also to getting everything you need done each day, including taking care of yourself.
+Look to mom friends and family members.
+They will help you with everything—moral support, girls' nights, and giving you a night off so you can indulge in some me-time.
+Everything will fall on you most of the time, so your support network is vital to not only helping you get through each day, but also to helping you get everything you need done each day, including taking care of yourself.